 Clive James is the author of more than forty books.
 As well as essays, he has published collections of literary and television criticism, travel writing, verse and novels, plus five volumes of autobiography, Unreliable Memoirs, Falling Towards England, May Week Was In June, North Face of Soho and The Blaze of Obscurity.
-As a television performer he appeared regularly for both the BBC and ITV, most notably as writer and presenter of the 'Postcard' series of travel documentaries.
-He helped to found the independent television production company Watchmaker and the multimedia personal website www.clivejames.com.
-His book Cultural Amnesia was widely noticed in all the English-speaking countries and is currently being translated into Chinese.
+As a television performer he appeared regularly for both the BBC and ITV, most notably as writer and presenter of the Postcard series of travel documentaries.
 His popular Radio 4 series A Point of View has been published in volume form.
+He has also published several poetry collections, a verse commentary of Proust, Gate of Lilacs, and a translation of Dantes The Divine Comedy.
 In 1992 he was made a Member of the Order of Australia and in 2003 he was awarded the Philip Hodgins memorial medal for literature.
 He holds honorary doctorates from Sydney University and the University of East Anglia.
 In 2012 he was appointed CBE and in 2013 an Officer of the Order of Australia.

 Sign up to the Pan Macmillan newsletter for great extra content and free extracts.